PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 ### WiFI / Bt

-The built-in components support WiFi 6 / Bluetooth 5 with the itlwm.kext and IntelBluetoothFirmware.kext, however, after Ventura, BT stopped working.
-Therefore, I switched to the Fenvi T919.
+~The built-in components support WiFi 6 / Bluetooth 5 with the itlwm.kext and IntelBluetoothFirmware.kext, however, after Ventura, BT stopped working.
+Therefore, I switched to the Fenvi T919.~
-Note that on Ryzentosh, in order for the BCM_20702B0 chipset to work, USB ports have to be mapped properly, and `BlueToolFixup` is required even for a PnP card like the Fenvi T919.
+~Note that on Ryzentosh, in order for the BCM_20702B0 chipset to work, USB ports have to be mapped properly, and `BlueToolFixup` is required even for a PnP card like the Fenvi T919.~

+https://github.com/acidanthera/BrcmPatchRAM/pull/28 made Bluetooth alive again on Ventura. *<strong>Long live, Intel!</strong>*
+As Apple has revealed in the Sonoma Dev Beta, Broadcomm is killed, and this makes it not worth it to get the Fenvi one for $59.99 as a PnP alternative.
+Despite AirDrop being not working, there is really no complaint for getting Bluetooth to work as I am typing this on my Keychron K14 via Bluetooth connection.

+### USB Ports Mapping
 See [this Chinese website](https://imacos.top/2022/08/22/windows-usb-macos-bigsur-11-3-usbtoolbox/) for a more detailed guide on how to map USB ports.
 <details>
   <summary> Sample USB Ports Mapping for the C8DH: